Carrierless Amplitude/Phase Modulation

 Nearby terms:

-carriage returnCarrierless Amplitude/Phase Modulationcarrier scanner
+carriage returnCarrierless Amplitude/Phase Modulationcarrier pigeon

 Try this search on Wikipedia, Wiktionary, Google, OneLook.